Switzerland’s High Cow Culture

-The cows graze on the high pastures for about 100 days.
-The farmers hire a team of cheesemakers to work at each alp — mostly hippies, students, and city slickers eager to spend a summer in the mountains.
-Each morning, the hired hands get up at 5:00 a.m. to milk the cows, take them to pasture, and make the cheese.
+The cows graze on the high pastures for about 100 days, roughly from late spring or even midsummer to September or October, depending on the region.
+The farmers hire a team of cheesemakers to work at each Alp — mostly hippies, students, and city slickers eager to spend three summer months in mountainous solitude.
+Each morning, the hired hands get up at around 5 a.m. to milk the cows, take them to pasture, and make the cheese.
 They milk the cows again when they come home in the evening.
-In summer, all the milk is turned into alp cheese (it's too difficult to get the milk down to the market).
+In summer, all the milk is turned into cheese — Alpkäse — as it's too difficult to get it down to the market in liquid form.
 In the winter, with the cows at lower altitudes, the fresh milk is sold as milk.

 When the cows leave their farms for the high meadows, the farmers — glad to be free of their bovine-tending responsibilities for a few months — turn their attention to making hay.
 The average farmer has a few huts at various altitudes, each surrounded by small hay fields.
 Farmers follow the seasons up into the mountains, making hay there and storing it in the huts.
 In the fall, the cows come down from the Alpen and spend the winter in the village, munching the hay their farmers spent the summer preparing for them.